stripe/stripe-go/README.md

 - `suggestion`
 - `issue`

-# SalesForce
+# Salesforce

 ## Permission assignments

+### Required permission sets
-In order for the ruby service to update Stripe ID fields, it needs to have the right permissions.
+In order for the ruby service to update Stripe ID fields, the user needs to have the right permissions.
 Here are the two permissions required:
 - "Stripe Connector Integration User" permission set
 - Update Activated Orders

+In order for users to add coupons to a CPQ quote or quote line, the user will need to have:
+- "Stripe Connector Coupon User" permission set

+Note: The user can't assign the "Stripe Connector Coupon User" permission set without first having the 'Salesforce CPQ License' permission set license.
+Otherwise, you'll get an error 'This permission set contains an object that requires a license.
+Before continuing, assign the user to the related permission set license.' when trying to add the permission set.

+### Assigning a permission set
-In the org, go to setup>permission sets> stripe connector integration user> manage assignments>add assignments and check your user in the org > then click assign.
+- In the org, go to setup>permission sets> select the permission set (e.g, stripe connector integration user)> manage assignments>add assignments and check your user in the org > then click assign
+- It is possible to bulk [assign a permission set license](https://help.salesforce.com/s/articleView?id=000384595&type=1) and/or [assign a permission set](https://help.salesforce.com/s/articleView?id=000383736&type=1in) Salesforce through the UI.

 ## Clearing Our Test Data